korningf/cso-git/README.md

 # Preparation

+*You should uninstall any other competing variants of GitBash, MSysGit, or GitForWindows*.

+We want Aegis-git to be multi-user and crucially be able to run system daemons and servers.

+These typically run as technical service accounts and should not live in a user `%AppData%`.

+.

+For this reason, though we may havee a user-space install, we want it to live in `c:\git`.

+Depending on the institution or individual, we may have admin rights for the installation.

+We recommend doing an initial gitbash install as Administrator along with the `sshd` Daemon.

+User-space installs will not be able to run the `sshd` OpenSSH server or any other daemon.

+Otherwise User-space installation works just fine - we still recommend it lives in `c:\git`.

+.

+install gitbash:

+    winget install --id Git.Git -e --source winget --location "c:\git"

+# Installation

 To get pacman working we to add the gpg key for the git-sdk-64 distribution in the keyring.

 It turns out it has the same author and the same key as the git-for-windows distribution!

+install keyring:

 ```bash
 curl -L \